AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 While an interrupt handler is executing, the corresponding interrupt is blocked.
 Therefore, the same interrupt will not be delivered again while the handler is executing.
-Plus the protected object semantics mean that no software caller is also concurrently executing within the protected object.
+Plus, the protected object semantics mean that no software caller is also concurrently executing within the protected object.
 So no data race conditions are possible.
 If the system does not support blocking, however, the interrupt is not blocked when the handler